 This vegan mushroom soup is rich, creamy and full of yummy umami flavour.
-And it’s quick and easy to make, so come and enjoy a bowl of this comforting soup!
+It’s quick and easy to make in 15 minutes with just 8 simple ingredients.
+Come and enjoy a bowl of this comforting soup!

 I’ve got a confession - I never used to like mushrooms.
 When I became vegan, that all changed and I discovered how awesome mushrooms are!

-Did you know mushrooms are a great source of Vitamin D, especially if you leave them in the sunlight before using?
+Did you know fresh mushrooms are a great plant-based source of Vitamin D, especially if you leave them in the sunlight before using them?

 And mushrooms are also a great source of the so-called ‘fifth taste’ umami (which roughly translates as deliciousness!).
-This meaty, rich and dark flavour leaves you wanting more.
+This meaty and rich depth of flavor leaves you wanting more.

-Our creamy mushroom soup has just 8 ingredients:
+Our vegan cream of mushroom soup recipe has just 8 ingredients:

-- Mushrooms – white or chestnut mushrooms work great
+- Mushrooms - cremini mushrooms or chestnut mushrooms work great.

 - Onion and garlic